zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 ### Regular connect strings.

-A regular connect string is a JSON object with these members.
+A regular connect string is a TOML object with a "connect" table.
-(Unrecognized members should be ignored.)
+(Unrecognized sections and members should be ignored.)

-  - `connect`: a socket-connection object, described below.
+  - `connect`: a socket-connection section, described below.

-A socket-connection object is a JSON object with these members.
+A socket-connection section has members.
 (Unrecognized members should be ignored.)

  - `socket`: a string describing